• Skip to primary navigation

 Filipino Ground Pork Menudo

-Ground Pork Menudo is a comforting, hearty Filipino stew.
-It's a delicious dish for lunch or dinner, served over rice.
+Pork Menudo is a comforting, hearty Filipino stew.
+This recipe, made with ground pork, is a delicious dish for lunch or dinner.
+And it goes great when served over rice.

 ground pork menudo in a skillet and with rice on a plate, with forks and a floral napkin.